-Your son’s teacher says: your son John does not hand out the homework on time, quality is poor, we don’t see it improving.
+Your son’s teacher says: your son John does not hand in the homework on time, quality is poor, we don’t see it improving.
 And concludes: Your son John has a motivation problem.

 The culprit, motivation, the thing that John is lacking, seems to be a mysterious faulty engine that needs to work properly for those outputs to be seen.
 Nobody has ever seen that precondition.
 Where is it?
 What is it?
 A bunch of neurons firing (or not)?
 A mental state?

-The invocation to the faulty precondition explains you son’s behaviour and exonerates him.
+The invocation to the faulty precondition explains your son’s behaviour and exonerates him.
 John is not guilty, it’s that motivation thing that he does not have.

 We say of Peter, an employee: he has done a great work, gone the extra mile and achieved unexpected results.
 Then we conclude: Peter is very motivated.
 That mysterious engine seems to work wonders here.
 Peter is lucky to be equipped with such as vital motor system.

-Neither scenario, neither your son’s John terrible performance, nor Peter’s overachievements has got a millimeter of ‘why’ explained.
+Neither scenario, neither John, your son’s, terrible performance, nor Peter’s overachievements has got a millimeter of ‘why’ explained.
 Lack of motivation ,or a lot of motivation, say nothing.
-We have injected a precondition to explain output, and we are very satisfied, but we are not near to know why Jon’s does not perform and Peter over performs.
-The only immutable realities are that John does not hand out the homework on time, quality is poor, we don’t see that improving, and Peter has done a great work, gone the extra mile and achieved unexpected results.
+We have injected a precondition to explain output, and we are very satisfied, but we are not near to know why John’s does not perform and Peter over performs.
+The only immutable realities are that John does not hand in the homework on time, quality is poor, we don’t see that improving, and Peter has done a great work, gone the extra mile and achieved unexpected results.

 The additional trouble is that, by injecting these magic explanations, the attention naturally switches to how to fix them ( and still we don’t know what they are): How to motivate John, how to make John not-lazy.
 Will we give John some ‘motivational speeches’?
 Lessons on the disturbing consequences of ‘being’ lazy?

 Our language is a beautiful trap.
-Our ‘performance management’ (or management for that matter) in organizations is full of helpful and handy labels that ‘explain’ without actual say anything.
+Our ‘performance management’ (or management for that matter) in organizations is full of helpful and handy labels that ‘explain’ without actually saying anything.
 Even worse, they are like powerful frames that will last.